postcss/postcss/API.md

 Recursively iterates through all declaration nodes within the container, calling `callback` for each.

-`callback` receives 2 arguments: the node itself and an index.

 ```js
 root.eachDecl(function (decl) {
     if ( decl.prop.match(/^-webkit-/) ) {